Trade directory · New Haven metro · Connecticut

 Insurance Minimums

-Connecticut requires minimum $300,000 general liability insurance for licensed HVAC contractors.
-Workers compensation required for any employees.
-Bonding requirements vary by municipality.
+Connecticut requires minimum $300,000 general liability insurance for HVAC contractors.
+Workers compensation required for any business with employees.
+Many municipalities require additional coverage.

 § C · Path to license